MISHKATAHSAN/Criminal-Activity-in-India/README.md

-Usage
+**Usage**

 Navigate to the notebooks directory and open google Collab or  the Jupyter notebooks to explore the EDA for each dataset:

-sh
-Copy code
 jupyter notebook notebooks/EDA_Crime_Against_Women.ipynb
 The dashboards directory contains Tableau workbooks for interactive visualizations.
 Open these files using Tableau.

-EDA and Insights
+**EDA and Insights**

 Each dataset was analyzed to answer specific questions and derive insights.
 Some of the key questions include:

-How many States and UTs are there in the dataset?
+1) How many States and UTs are there in the dataset?

-What are the numbers of crimes in 2019, 2020, and 2021?
+2) What are the numbers of crimes in 2019, 2020, and 2021?

-Which states have the highest and lowest number of crimes?
+3) Which states have the highest and lowest number of crimes?

-Are crimes increasing or decreasing over the years?
+4) Are crimes increasing or decreasing over the years?

-What is the gender distribution of victims?
+5) What is the gender distribution of victims?

+6) More Question are provided According to datasets

 Detailed analysis and visualizations for each question are available in the respective Jupyter notebooks.

-Visualizations
+**Visualizations**

 We used Seaborn and Matplotlib for visualizing trends and distributions.
 The visualizations help in understanding crime patterns and identifying hotspots.

-Dashboards
+**Dashboards**

 Interactive dashboards were created using Tableau for each dataset, providing an intuitive way to explore the data.
 The dashboards include: